Welcome to

 Demographics

-Mercer has a diverse population, with a mix of different ethnicities and cultures.
-The region has a large Hispanic population, making up over 20% of the total population.
-Additionally, Mercer has a relatively high median household income, with many residents working in fields like education, healthcare, and technology.
+Mercer is home to a diverse population representing various ethnic and cultural backgrounds.
+The region includes a significant Hispanic community, comprising over 20% of the population.
+Mercer also boasts a relatively high median household income, with many residents employed in education, healthcare, technology, and public service.

 Crime & safety

-Mercer has a relatively low crime rate compared to other cities in New Jersey.
-The region has a well-funded police force that works closely with the community to maintain safety and security.
+Mercer maintains a relatively low crime rate compared to other areas in New Jersey.
+The region benefits from a well-funded and community-focused police force that works collaboratively with residents to ensure a safe and secure environment.

 Cost of Living